 4. BMO Harris Bank

-- APR Range: As low as 3.50% APR for variable-rate HELOCs and under 4.80% for fixed-rate loans with all available discounts applied (including autopay).
+- APR Range: As low as 3.65% APR for variable-rate HELOCs and under 4.80% for fixed-rate loans with all available discounts applied (including automatic loan payments).
+Special introductory rates on HELOCs (as low as 1.99% APR for 12 months) may be available.
 Maximums vary by loan size, borrower creditworthiness, and location, with larger loans generally more affordable.